rfines/meteor-admin-extended/README.md

 ============
 `$ meteor add robfines:meteor-admin-extended`

+This package is under development and should not be used in production quite yet.

 A complete admin dashboard solution for meteor built off the [iron-router](https://github.com/iron-meteor/iron-router),  [roles](https://github.com/alanning/meteor-roles/) and [autoform](https://github.com/aldeed/meteor-autoform) packages and frontend from the open source admin dashboard template, [Admin LTE](https://github.com/almasaeed2010/AdminLTE).

 **Feedback Welcome.** Please create an issue.